DAOmasons/RuleBook/faqs/grantShipsFAQ.md

 :::

 ::: details Q: How are Grant Ships selected?
 A: When the game first begins, teams can apply to become Grant Ships.
-A weighted token vote is held, and the top 6 teams are assigned to become Grant Ships.
+A team of facilitators with input from the community will choose the first Grant Ship eligible crews.
+There will likely be a community vote to determine the first 3 Grant Ship crews.
+Future iterations will be fully decentralized with token votes assigning Grant Ships.
 :::

 ::: details Q: What powers do Grant Ships have?
 A: Grant Ships have 2 main powers: Distribution & Disclosure.
 A Grant Ship receives funding and has permission to distribute the funds.
-It also can make official on-chain disclosures.
+It also can make official onchain disclosures.
 :::

 ::: details Q: What are the expectations of a Grant Ship?
-A: Grant Ships can operate however they like but are expected to submit a complete Portfolio Report at the end of a funding season, disclose who they are funding (as the funding occurs), and disclose major internal decisions and announcements on-chain.
+A: Grant Ships can operate however they like but are expected to operate transparently and in good faith.
+Their onchain disclosures will turn into a Portfolio Report at the end of a funding season, which includes all funding allocations.
+Grant Ships are encouraged to disclose major internal decisions and announcements onchain.
 :::

 ::: details Q: What happens if a Grant Ship doesn’t meet those expectations?
-A: The Facilitator Team assigns the Grant Ship a “yellow flag” (rules violation) or “red flag” (bad faith) that adds context for the end-of-season Ship Ranking Vote.
+A: The Facilitator Team has the option to assigns the Grant Ship a “yellow flag” (onchain attestation detailing a rules violation) or a “red flag” (percieved bad faith) that adds context for the end-of-season Ship Ranking Vote.
 :::

 ::: details Q: How does a Grant Ship receive funding?